anggakg/terraform-iac/README.md

-# Multi cluster provisioning with different instance types
+# Multi VM provisioning

-You can provision multiple AKS clusters along with an ingress in a single terraform apply:
+You can provision multiple VM in a single terraform apply:

 ```
 terraform init